 Why does this Policy exist?

-Moorgate Finance Limited (the Company) is committed to protecting the privacy of your personal information.
+Moorgate Finance Limited (the Company) along with other members in its group, are committed to protecting the privacy of your personal information.
 For applicable data protection law, including the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), the Company is the data controller.
-You will see the Company referred to as Moorgate and Moorgate Finance on the site.

 What does this Policy cover?